AmiJoba22/AmiJoba22/README.md

-HELLO!
-I'M
+# I'm Amina Jobarteh

-# Amina Jobarteh
+Welcome to my GitHub!

 I'm a creative technologist who enjoys the intersection of technology, design, creativity, and problem-solving.